glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 	* Federal Rules of Evidence
 	* Chain of custody
 * Where babies come from
-* Still important but learn it somewhere else.
+* Important stuff but learn it somewhere else.

 ## Course Overview
  0. Disclaimers